priyanshu-arya/Netflix-Recommendation-System/README.md

 # Netflix-Recommendation-System
-I have tried to create a recommender system for the Netflix Dataset.
-I have created a Content Based Recommender System.
-By Using Cosine Similarity Score I have Recommended Movies.
+In this Project, I created a Content Based Recommender System by Using Term Frequency or Inverse Document Frequency.
+I Performed the Exploratory Data Analysis in Dataset.
+I have created many visualization to try up to give answers for various questions from graph.

 Kaggle: https://www.kaggle.com/codoes/netflix-recommender-and-eda/notebook (Running File in Kaggle)